This site contains affiliate links. Please see Policies for more information.

-These chewy, fudgy, delicious espresso brownies are the perfect evening treat for those of you who love coffee!
+These chewy, fudgy, delicious Espresso Brownies are the perfect evening treat for those of you who love coffee!
 Melted chocolate and espresso powder make for a flavorful and yummy brownie.

 I’d call these Copycat brownies because they’re pretty darn similar to the Starbucks Espresso Brownies, but to be honest…they’re better.
 And they’re healthier, of course.